RJHudspith/Urfit/README.md

     CG

 method for those who want to try something worse.
 Never use the minimisation SD, although it exists.
+You can also try out the

+    BFGS

+If that is what you are into.

 If the function we have is too complicated for the specification of derivatives I have the following methods

     POWELL, SIMPLEX, GA

 Implementing Powell's method from Numerical Recipes, the downhill simplex (most closely resembles SciPy's implementation), or a genetic algorithm with tournament selection and elitism which is just fun to play around with.
-These only require function evaluations and no derivatives.

 If we are lucky enough to have a problem that is linear in the parameters, i.e. can be expressed as

      y = f[0] + f[1]*x^n + f[2]*x^m

 With n and m being real numbers we can skip minimisation altogether and directly solve this Generalised Least Squares problem using the routine